-When a tier-0 logical router is running in Active-Active ECMP mode, you cannot configure stateful NAT where asymmetrical paths might cause issues.
-For Active-Active ECMP routers, you can use reflexive NAT (sometimes called stateless NAT).
+When a tier-0 or tier-1 logical router is running in active-active mode, you cannot configure stateful NAT where asymmetrical paths might cause issues.
+For active-active routers, you can use reflexive NAT, which is sometimes called stateless NAT.

-- Click a tier-0 logical router on which you want to configure reflexive NAT.
+- Click a tier-0 or tier-1 logical router on which you want to configure reflexive NAT.

 - Select .

 - Click ADD.

 A lower value means a higher precedence for this rule.